 Would you rather your home equity line of credit be lumped into your first mortgage, especially if the payment is scheduled to increase?
 Do the smart thing and consolidate your mortgage debt into one lower overall payment.

 9. Get cash out while lowering your payment, rate, term, or dropping mortgage insurance

-There’s a few financial reasons to refinance: you could drop your payment by reducing the rate or increasing the term, or perhaps your goal is to reduce the term to reduce interest paid over the loan life, or maybe you have mortgage insurance currently and your loan is near 80% to 85% of it’s current value and you want to look into getting rid of the mortgage insurance.
+There are a few financial reasons to refinance: you could drop your payment by reducing the rate or increasing the term, or perhaps your goal is to reduce the term to reduce interest paid over the loan life, or maybe you have mortgage insurance currently and your loan is near 80% to 85% of its current value and you want to look into getting rid of the mortgage insurance.
 Depending on the situation, you may also be in a good position to get some cash out.

 10. Pay off an alimony or child support obligation or an ex-spouse

 Does the divorce decree say you owe a certain amount that you would rather not be garnished?
 Look into paying a lump sum by using the equity of the equity in your home.